Geography of the Central African Republic

 At 622984 km2, the Central African Republic is the world's 45th-largest country (after Somalia).
 It is comparable in size to Ukraine.

 Much of the southern border is formed by tributaries of the Congo River, with the Mbomou River in the east merging with the Uele River to form the Ubangi River.
 In the west, the Sangha River flows through part of the country.
 The eastern border lies along the edge of the Congo-Nile watershed.

-Estimates of the amount of the country covered by forest range up to 8%, with the densest parts in the south.
+In the Central African Republic forest cover is around 36% of the total land area, equivalent to 22,303,000 hectares (ha) of forest in 2020, down from 23,203,000 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 22,301,000 hectares (ha) and planted forest covered 2,000 hectares (ha).
+Of the naturally regenerating forest 9% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity).
+For the year 2015, 91% of the forest area was reported to be under public ownership and 9% private ownership.
+In 2021, the rate of deforestation in the Central African Republic increased by 71%.
 The forest is highly diverse and includes commercially important species of Ayous, Sapele and Sipo.
-The deforestation rate is 0.4% per annum, and lumber poaching is commonplace.

 Climate

 The climate of the Central African Republic is generally a tropical savanna climate (Köppen Aw), although there are areas with a tropical monsoon climate (Köppen Am) and in the north there is also a hot semi-arid climate (Köppen BSh).
 There is a wet season and a dry season, and the temperature is hot throughout the year.
 The northern areas are subject to harmattan winds, which are hot, dry, and carry dust.
 The tip of the northern regions have been subject to desertification.
 The remainder of the country is prone to flooding from nearby rivers.
 About one third of the Central African Republic's population do not have access to clean water.